Rythe-Interactive/Rythe-Engine/CONTRIBUTING.md

 everything needs to go into the namespace `args` and should be in it's own general namespace within that. also use that as an indication where to put your file.

-i.e.: The file /math/vector.hpp uses
+i.e.: The file /core/math/vector.hpp uses
-`namespace args::math { ... }`
+`namespace args::core::math { ... }`

-Use the new c++17 convention for nested namespaces, namespace names may only have lower-case letters
+Use the new c++17 convention for nested namespaces, namespace names may only have snake_case letters

 ### Class/Struct Names